 East Tennessee is home to a variety of wildlife.
-However, one species is more popular and treasured above all of the rest.
-This animal is the Black Bear.
-The majority of this animal species lives in and around the Cherokee National Forest.
-They are also found in The Great Smoky Mountain National Park.
+However, one species is more popular and treasured above all the rest.
+The Black Bear.
+The majority of black bears in this region live in and around the Cherokee National Forest and The Great Smoky Mountain National Park.
 With the creation of a world recognized national forest and park in the 1930’s, the black bear population has grown steadily.
 Because of the protection these lands provide, the East Tennessee Mountains are alive with black bears.
-This space is now their roaming grounds, and although it is rather large, it is still not what they once had.
-Because of our growing population and economic growth, the black bears have lost valuable habitat and food sources.
-Once, long ago, black bears were found in much of northern America.
+This is their roaming ground and, although it's rather large, it's still not what they once had.
+Because of our growing population and economic growth, black bears have lost valuable habitat and food sources.
+Once, long ago, black bears were found throughout much of northern America.

 With the loss of needed, safe food sources and habitats, bears and humans alike were affected.
-As the habitat is lost, the bear population will decrease at the same rate.
+As the habitat's lost, the bear population will decrease at the same rate.
 This also means that bears are now roaming not only the park, but surrounding communities as well in their search of food.
-These bears can become erratic as well as dangerous when the come upon human food.
-Inevitably, someone is going to ignore the laws and leave food for the bears when it is illegal to do so.
-Unfortunately, this means that the bear will come back here again looking for more food.
-When none is available, they will pilfer and destroy things they they don’t need to and normally wouldn’t.
-In 2012, The TWRA released a count of the black bear population in Tennessee.
-There were between 3,500 and 5,000 bears.
-This includes the bears found in national parks, about 1,800.
-So most are found in public lands.
+These bears can sometimes become erratic and dangerous when they come upon human food.
+Inevitably, someone's going to ignore the laws and leave food for the bears which it's illegal to do so.
+Unfortunately, this means the bear will come back again and again looking for more food.
+When none's available, they'll pilfer and destroy things they normally wouldn’t.
+In 2012, the TWRA released a count of the black bear population in Tennessee.
+Their estimates were between 3,500 and 5,000 bears.
+This includes the bears found in The Great Smoky Mountains National Park, which is about 1,800.
+So most are found on public lands.
 This rate is steadily climbing with access to safe food and habitats.
 Most people don’t seem to realize or understand that bears have a rather long life span.
 For wild bears, a normal life expectancy can be twelve to fifteen years.
 For black bears that have been ‘touched’ by the human population, this number is drastically reduced.
 Black bears that are fed by people or wander into human communities searching for food are expected to live only six to seven years.
 This is nearly half the life span of wild bears that are never exposed to humans and human food sources.

 Black bears have similar eating habits to people as they are omnivorous, eating both plants and animals.
 However, they mainly eat a diet of nuts and berries.
 If they need protein, they will eat insects, or animals that are already deceased.
 In the spring and summer, you can often find these bears foraging for food in the cool hours of morning and evening.
 These are also the months that bears mate.
 Unlike most species, black bears do not mate for life.
 They will have multiple mates throughout mating season and their life span.